rielsi/placeable-docs/locator-api-v1/api.md

 Example:

     /v1/search?q=Denver%20CO&sortOrder=NameAZ

-filters
+### filters

 Required: false

-Options: These are specific to your data.
+These are specific to your data.
+If your data has "atmLanguages" with the options of "english, french and spanish" and you want to filter down to only "english" locations the URL would look like:

+	/search?q=Denver%20CO&filters=atmLanguages-_-english

+and if you'd like to filter in english and spanish the url would look like:

+	/search?q=Denver%20CO&filters=atmLanguages-_-english-_-spanish

+The `_-_` is the delimiter between filter/value pairs.

-page
+### page

 Required: false

 Options: Return a different page of the result sets.

 Example:

-Return the second page /v1/search?q=Denver%20CO&sortOrder=NameAZ&page=2
+Return the second page

-Description:
-These are specific to your data and will filter in specific results.
-If your data has “atmLanguages” with the options of “english, french and spanish” and you want to filter in only “english” locations the URL would look like:
-/search?q=Denver%20CO&filters=atmLanguages-­‐_-­‐english
-and if you’d like to filter in english and spanish the url would look like:
-/search?q=Denver%20CO&filters=atmLanguages-­‐_-­‐english-­‐_-­‐spanish
-As you can see the _-­‐_ is the delimiter between filter/value pairs.

-Example:
-/v1/search?q=Denver%20CO&filters=atmLanguages-­‐_-­‐spanish_-­‐_atmLanguages-­‐_-­‐french
+     /v1/search?q=Denver%20CO&sortOrder=NameAZ&page=2

 ## HTTP Codes